Prompto: An open source library for asynchronous querying of LLM endpoints: Library Design

 Furthermore, \texttt{prompto} supports sending requests to different APIs or models in parallel (\texttt{-{}-parallel} or \texttt{-p}).
-However, note that our implementation of the "parallel" processing is again using asynchronous programming allowing multiple queues of prompts to be managed concurrently within a single thread of execution rather than utilising multiple CPU cores.
-If parallel processing of different APIs or models is requested, the user can fully customise how queues of prompts are constructed and set different rate limits for each queue\footnote{\fontsize{8}{10}Full details of parallel processing can be found at \url{https://alan-turing-institute.github.io/prompto/docs/rate_limits/}}.
+Our implementation of the "parallel" processing again uses asynchronous programming allowing multiple queues of prompts to be managed concurrently within a single thread of execution rather than utilising multiple CPU cores and so is more resource efficient.
+If parallel processing of different APIs or models is requested, the user can fully customise how queues of prompts are constructed and set different rate limits for each queue.
+This is particularly useful when querying multiple API endpoints with different rate limits\footnote{\fontsize{8}{10}Full details of parallel processing can be found at \url{https://alan-turing-institute.github.io/prompto/docs/rate_limits/}}.

-Alternatively, users can use all of \texttt{prompto}'s functionalities directly in Python rather than using the CLIs.
-For instance, an experiment can be ran in the following way:
+Users can use all of \texttt{prompto}'s functionalities directly in Python rather than using the CLI.
+For instance, to run an experiment in Python:

 In this example code, we are utilising the \texttt{Settings} and \texttt{Experiment} classes of the \texttt{prompto} library.
 The \texttt{Settings} class defines the settings of the experiment and stores all the paths to the relevant data folders, whereas the \texttt{Experiment} class stores all the relevant information for a single experiment and takes in a \texttt{Settings} object during initialisation.
 The \texttt{Experiment} class has an async method called \texttt{process} which runs the experiment.